1. What Is Homeopathy?

 Now, if you put the remedy in a bottle of water, you can do something which will raise the potency ever-so-slightly which will mitigate against the possibility of an aggravation, and that something is called “succussion”, which is a fancy way of “shaking”.
 You pound the bottle into your opposite palm 5 times, take a sip, and you can keep the case moving with less likelihood of having an aggravation.
 Here’s a video demonstrating “succussion” which I may have linked to before, but, here it is again:

 Your first dose can be dry (popping a few pellets in your mouth).
 It’s what comes after that one that concerns me!
 You don’t want to antidote your remedy with your second dose, do you?
-For the second dose, you should but a few pellets into a water bottle so that you can succuss your bottle before each dose, which raises the potency and keeps you from developing a “tolerance” to the remedy.
+For the second dose, you should drop a few pellets into a water bottle so that you can succuss your bottle before each dose, which will slightly raise the potency and keep you from developing a “tolerance” to the remedy.
+(Pour some water off the top first or you won’t be able to succuss it.
+You can’t succuss a full bottle.)

 Now here’s a question for you, what do you do if your remedy stops working and you haven’t ordered your next potency?
 Answer: You can “plus” your bottle!